hannahkidwell/NLP-Spotify-Genres/README.md

 Are written by the same artists the user has in their current playlists.
 Are from new artists or albums the user does not yet know.

-### Topic
-Using Machine Learning with Text Analysis on Song Lyrics Across Genres/Moods

 ### Reason for Topic
 Our group shared a common interest in music and creating a machine learning model that was both useful and could evolve into a larger project.